Tsokneelsbd/HLEICS_Assignment02/README.md

 This is the helics co-simulation assignment with two python federates.

+Islanded Microgrid is used as a system and P controller is used to control the frequency deviation.

 Installing HELICS for Anaconda

 Use the following steps to install HELICS.
 These are also available in the lecture slides.